MOEAFramework/JMetal-Plugin/README.md

 ```

 JMetal algorithms are configured by supplying properties to the `Executor`.
 We do not provide
-a list of explanation of these properties, but an easy way to figure out what properties are available
+a listing or explanation of these properties, but an easy way to figure out what properties are available
-for a given algorithm is to run:
+is to run:

 ```java